syedalimohsinbukhari/pyMultiFit/docs/source/basics.rst

 #.
 Construct a custom distribution class compatible with ``pyMultiFit`` library,
 #.
 Use a template function to make an n-model data generator for your custom distribution,
 #.
 Construct a custom fitting class to fit n-model data, and
-#.
-Going deeper into the fitting class and obtaining fit values.

 .. toctree::
    :hidden: